evelynsidarta/gaussian-splatting-thesis/README.md

-How to Use in Google Colab:
+How to Use 3DGS Training Template in Google Colab:
 1. upload training_template.ipynb to somewhere in your Google Drive
 2. right click and select Open With -> Google Colaboratory (make sure to get Google Colaboratory beforehand)